philmcminn/new-paper/README.md

 * [Writing for Computer Science](https://www.goodreads.com/book/show/117973.Writing_for_Computer_Science), by Justin Zobel.

-Finally, some good tutorial papers written by Mary Shaw:
+Finally, some good tutorial papers written by Mary Shaw.
+This are a little old now, but the advice in them is still good and relevant!

 * [Writing Good Software Engineering Papers.](https://www.cs.cmu.edu/~Compose/shaw-icse03.pdf)
 _Proceedings of the International Conference on Software Engineering (ICSE), 2003._